Intuit Online Payroll Review

 Any major company that has a great many users is bound to run into challenges, and Intuit is a large company that does a lot more than payroll.
 The Better Business Bureau gives it a good rating overall, but if you delve deeper into the reviews specifically for the payroll program, things turn ugly in a hurry.
 There are a plethora of rants about misfiled taxes, miscommunications about payments, and the general ineptitude of the customer service representatives.
 It’s hard to ignore the negative reviews and all-caps calls of caveat emptor.
 Here are the most significant complaints users have:

-- Non-Transparent Pricing & Fees: Pinning down a solid price is difficult.
+- Nontransparent Pricing & Fees: Pinning down an exact price is difficult.
 There are several QuickBooks programs, so it’s easy to get lost among the different payroll pricing guides.
 You could end up straying away from the online payroll program and not even know it.
+There are also many additional add-ons: When building the perfect payroll platform, the price can climb in a hurry.

 Positive Reviews & Testimonials